BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

     [menu name='Test_Menu_Flat' id='test-menu-3' depth='-1']

-### Samples                                                        {#s6}
+### Sample Cards                                                   {#s6}

-The "samples" shortcode will place Material Design cards, with an image, title, short description, and a link to the sample.
-An additional link to a news post about the work can also be set.
-With custom CSS styling, presentation may be changed as needed.
+The "sample-cards" shortcode will place Material Design cards, with an image, title, short description, and a link to the sample.
+An additional link to a news post about the sample can also be set.
+With custom CSS

-Samples are created as posts, and distinguished by their assigned category.
-Custom Fields are used for the links, while the displayed image is the post’s assigned Featured Image.

-The content of the sample post will be the description in the card, while the link to the info about the sample may be set in a custom field named "Sample-Info".
-The link to the actual sample to be set in the "Sample-Link" custom field.

-If more samples matching the specified categories are available, a "Load more" button will appear.
+styling, presentation may be changed as needed.

+Sample Cards are created with their own custom post type.
+Detailed help on creating a Card is available in the Help drawer of the Card editing screen.

 Supported shortcode parameters:

 * name:

-    :   Title of the samples panel
+    :   Title of the samples panel, default "Samples"

 * size:

-    :   Image size name
+    :   Image size name, default "medium_large"

 * number:

     :   Number of cards to show.
-For best display, let this be a multiple of 6 (divisible by 3 and 2)
+For best display, let this be a multiple of 6 (divisible by 3 and 2), default is 6

-* categories:

-    :   Comma-separated string of post categories to present as samples

 Example:

-    [samples name="Samples" size="medium_large" number=6
-    categories="sample-work"]
+    [sample-cards name="Work Samples"]

 Widgets                                                             {#w}